Seowyh/nusmoney/readme.md

 Since we already have the code for NUS Money 1.0, we can create a Github repository and deploy to Netlify.

-Make the NUS Money app 1.0 the current folder and execute the git commands: git init git add . git commit -m "v1.0 NUS Money"
+Make the NUS Money app 1.0 the current folder and execute the git commands git init git add . git commit -m "v1.0 NUS Money"